Welcome All Future Huntington Apprentices!

-The full-time, season-long professional program for highly motivated and committed individuals who are looking to bridge the gap between their academic experience and a professional career in theatre.
-Apprentices are vital members of the organization, working alongside a dedicated and passionate company of artists, administrators, technicians and designers.
-Not only do they gain practical experience, knowledge and industry contacts, they are encouraged to discover their true potential in a creative and challenging environment that fosters both professional and personal growth.
-The Huntington understands that all cultures are vital to the vibrancy and relevancy of the arts and remains committed to producing works, building audiences, and employing staff members that promote equity and pluralism, and celebrate the rich communities of the Greater Boston area and beyond.
-We seek candidates who are not only creative, passionate, reliable, and have previous theatre training and skills, but also possess the freedom of spirit to celebrate the diversity of our culture and community.
+The Huntington’s Apprentice Program is a full-time, year-long professional program for highly motivated and committed individuals who are looking to bridge the gap between their academic experience and a professional career in theatre.
+Apprentices are invited to this pre-professional program in hopes of furthering their education and experiences by working alongside a dedicated company of artists, administrators, technicians and designers.
+Not only do apprentices gain practical experience, knowledge and industry contacts, they are encouraged to discover their true potential in a creative and challenging environment, fostering both professional and personal growth.
+The Huntington is committed to producing works, building audiences, and employing staff members in an effort to promote equity and celebrate the rich communities of the Greater Boston area and beyond.
+We seek candidates who are not only creative, passionate, reliable, but also possess the freedom of spirit to celebrate the diversity of our culture and community.

 Apprenticeships are typically available in the following areas: